magiruuvelvet/gentoo-portage-config/README.md

  - `media-libs/id3lib` (naming conflicts with libc++, adds non-standard extensions to the std:: namespace)\
     (the dev tried to "polyfill" C++ features xD)
  - `dev-qt/qtwebengine` (compiles and links, but constantly crashes; only very basic stuff works)

-#### Packages which can't be linked with LLVM/lld

- - `media-video/mpv`
- - `media-sound/sonic-visualiser`
- - `dev-util/cutter`
- - `media-libs/rubberband`
- - `dev-python/matplotlib`
- - `app-emulation/libvirt` (requires explicit linkage to libunwind, works without issues then)

-can be fully compiled with my LLVM toolchain, but the last step requires GNU/gold to produce working ELF files

 #### Packages with can't be compiled with clang